Ironbridge power stations

-The Ironbridge power stations (also known as the Buildwas power stations) refers to a series of two power stations that occupied a site on the banks of the River Severn at Buildwas in Shropshire, England.
+The Ironbridge power stations (also known as the Buildwas power stations) refers to two power stations that occupied a site on the banks of the River Severn at Buildwas in Shropshire, England.
 The Ironbridge B Power Station was operated by E.ON UK but the site is now owned by Haworth Group.
 The station stands near the Ironbridge Gorge World Heritage Site.
 Originally powered by coal, they were converted to use 100% biomass fuel.
 Ironbridge B Power Station stopped generating electricity on 20 November 2015, with the decommissioning process continuing into 2017.
 The main phase of the 27-month demolition process began at 11:00 GMT on 6 December 2019, commencing with the four cooling towers.

 Ironbridge A (1932–1981)

 Site selection

 Ironbridge was selected to be the site of a large, modern "super station" by the West Midlands Joint Electricity Authority, in February 1927.
 The land had been identified earlier by Walsall Borough as being suitable for power generation, in 1924.
 The close proximity of the River Severn and several railway lines provided excellent access to both cooling water and a source for the delivery of coal.
 The flat land of the site, formed by fluvial processes at the end of the last ice-age, was ideal for the construction of a large turbine hall.